AndersDeath/diary2/README.md

 # 23 July 2022 - Saturday - Yerevan

 I did nothing today.
 I've just had a rest and that's it.
 Syrovarnya turned out to be a great restaurant.
 The pizza was wonderful.
 I also had a great pistacho cheescake.
+I called Oleg.
+He is in Argentina now.
+His Peruan girlfried is also with him.
+It's nice, I think.
+He has a support now.
+She knows spanish and can solve a lot of problems.